javiesp/javi-blog-astro/src/data/blog/adding-new-post.md

 ## Headings

 There's one thing to note about headings.
-The AstroPaper blog posts use title (title in the frontmatter) as the main heading of the post.
+The NSC blog posts use title (title in the frontmatter) as the main heading of the post.
 Therefore, the rest of the heading in the post should be using h2 \~ h6.

 This rule is not mandatory, but highly recommended for visual, accessibility and SEO purposes.

 ## Syntax Highlighting

-AstroPaper uses [Shiki](https://shiki.style/) as the default syntax highlighting.
-Starting from AstroPaper v5.4, [@shikijs/transformers](https://shiki.style/packages/transformers) is used to enhance better fenced code blocks.
+NSC uses [Shiki](https://shiki.style/) as the default syntax highlighting.
+Starting from NSC v5.4, [@shikijs/transformers](https://shiki.style/packages/transformers) is used to enhance better fenced code blocks.
 If you don't want to use it, you can simply remove it like this

 ```bash
 pnpm remove @shikijs/transformers